Bruno Goetz

 Goetz composed two novels.
 His first novel, Das Reich ohne Raum (The Kingdom without Space), consisted mainly of dream scenes.
-The protagonist, a wanderer in heroic dress who calls young people to follow him, is recognizable as the wanderer and poet Gusto Gras of Monte Verità.
+The protagonist, a wanderer in heroic dress who calls young people to follow him, is recognisable as the wanderer and poet Gusto Gras of Monte Verità.
 The work was discussed by Carl Jung in his seminars, and written about by Marie-Louise von Franz.